samuelsycamore/samuelsycamore/README.md

 I'm always happy to consider new clients for writing work.

-Check out [sycamore.garden](https://sycamore.garden) to learn more about my projects.
+Check out [sycamore.garden](https://sycamore.garden) to learn more.